- 1. Add Subtitles+

 10 Video Players that can Embed and Play Subtitles

-A good modern media player needs to meet several requirements, such as supporting a wide range of formats, having a user-friendly and intuitive interface,being able to embed, and video player with subtitles.
+A good modern media player needs to meet several requirements, such as supporting a wide range of formats, having a user-friendly and intuitive interface, embedding, and video player with subtitles.
 The more subtitle customizing options they have, the better; another appreciated feature is automatically searching for subtitles online.
-The media subtitle players listed below comply with most of the demands above and all of them are for free.
+The media subtitle players listed below comply with most of the demands above, and all of them are for free.

 - 1. Wondershare Player

 - 4. BS Player

 - 6. Kantaris